Office hours

 - Warnings from the Archive A Century of British Intervention in the Middle East

-Owen is an accomplished interdisciplinary scholar, with collaborations in Law, History, Sociology and Criminology.
-Owen's research has appeared in journals such as the British Journal of Politics and International Relations, Current Sociology, International Political Sociology, Review of International Studies, Modern British History, and Security Dialogue.
-He has presented his work in venues including the European Parliament, the Houses of Parliament and the Royal United Services Institute (RUSI).
-Read more in "Research Activities".
+An accomplished interdisciplinary scholar, Owen collaborates across Law, History, Sociology, and Criminology.
+His research has been published in leading journals, including British Journal of Politics and International Relations, Current Sociology, European Journal of International Relations, International Political Sociology, Review of International Studies, Modern British History, and Security Dialogue.

 Beyond academia, Owen has served as a Magistrate (Justice of the Peace) in the Adult Criminal Court since 2009.